microsoft/griffel/apps/website/docs/react/guides/atomic-css.md

 # Atomic CSS

-Atomic CSS is an opposite approach to monolithic classes.
+Atomic CSS is a constrasting approach to monolithic classes.
 In Atomic CSS every property-value is written as a single CSS rule.

 ```html
 <!-- Monolithic classes -->